xavi-b/QFakeGeoPositionSource/README.md

 # QFakeGeoPositionSource
-Qt/QML plugin and tools to fake on Linux a GPS device to be used by Qt/QML
+Qt/QML plugin and tools to fake, on Linux, a GPS device to be used by Qt/QML

 ## Description